Find a course

-Read about studying at TAFE.
+Read about studying at TAFE Queensland.

-Find a course offered through a TAFE institute.
+Find a course offered through TAFE Queensland.

 The Queensland Government has announced the Queensland Agricultural Training Colleges (QATC) will cease operations by the end of 2019.
 QATC will continue to operate in 2019 and it is expected that existing students will be able to finish the course they are currently enrolled in through QATC.